Environmental Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for environmental roles in South Carolina?

-The H-1B is the most common visa for environmental scientists, engineers, and consultants in South Carolina, as most roles requiring a bachelor's degree in environmental science, civil engineering, or a related field qualify as specialty occupations.
+The H-1B visa is the most common visa for environmental scientists, engineers, and consultants in South Carolina, as most roles requiring a bachelor's degree in environmental science, civil engineering, or a related field qualify as specialty occupations.
 The O-1A is an option for candidates with demonstrated expertise or publications in their field.
-TN status applies to Canadian and Mexican nationals in qualifying environmental engineering or scientist roles under USMCA.
+TN visa status applies to Canadian and Mexican nationals in qualifying environmental engineering or scientist roles under USMCA.

 Which cities in South Carolina have the most environmental sponsorship jobs?